 Just as it’s important to show and teach how to save, have an open, honest dialogue with your children about money mistakes you have made.
 Bring your kids into the conversation and discuss how and why the mistake was made, and what you have done or plan to do to resolve the problem.

 Learning about finances in your 20s and 30s

-As you enter adulthood, you should understand the basics of budgeting and the responsibilities that come with financial independence.
-Here are ways you can improve your financial literacy at this life stage.
+As you enter young adulthood, you should understand the basics of budgeting and the responsibilities that come with financial independence.
+Here are ways you can improve your financial capabilities at this life stage.